How Big Of A Sailboat Can One Person Handle?

 With a decent level of experience and a well-equipped sailboat adequately set up for single-handed operation, it is absolutely possible to handle a large sailboat alone.
 I know several sailors who sail large vessels by themselves.

-As long as you have some sailing experience and good physical fitness, are aware of your limitations, and have a decent plan in case of equipment failure, you will, in most everyday situations, be able to handle a boat up to about 50 feet and possibly larger alone.
+As long as you have some sailing experience and good physical fitness, are aware of your limitations, and have a decent plan in case of equipment failure, you will, in most everyday situations, be able to handle a 50 foot sailboat and possibly larger alone.
 If you plan on buying a large sailboat, remember to consider the factors we have looked at in this article and be realistic about your budget.

 There are just as many people upgrading to a bigger boat as downgrading to a smaller one.
 What size sailboat is right for you comes down to your needs, experience level, and budget.
 Take your time to make the right decision if you want to buy a boat, and be realistic about your capabilities and experience before you take on the task of sailing a large sailboat by yourself.